web4mybiz/easy-seo/readme.md

 # Easy SEO WordPress Plugin
-Simple plugin to review and improve SEO
+Simple plugin to review and improve SEO.

 # Usage
 When creating a new repository for a package or a plugin, select this repository as the template.
 It will initialize the new repository with all the structure & files contained in the template.